 Plenty of untapped potential

 There is plenty of untapped potential in the email marketing space.
-By only taking a look at this 5 Stage Email strategy template from Smart Insights, you will quickly realize there is plenty of potential growth for most.
+By taking a critical look at your own email marketing strategy, you will quickly realize there is plenty of potential growth.

 Let me give an example that came from a research we did in the automotive industry: 21% of automotive brands in a research we did, never sent a single email after registration.
 The majority (63%) of car brands sends monthly or less.
 There are hardly any welcome emails sent.